 Also contribute your thoughts using the comment section at the end of articles, blogs and discussions.

 Nearly every consultant has a great LinkedIn profile – professional photo, exceptional summary and recommendations from clients.
 If your profile is missing these, you need to address them right away.

 What will get you noticed is actively participating – liking and sharing other people’s content, commenting and replying to others’ comments.
 Building these online relationships will help you gain support for your own content posting.
 LinkedIn is a two-way communication community, if you only use it to push content out, you may not get any interaction (even if the content is great).
 I’ve seen this happen to consultants that have 500+ connections; they’re essentially strangers just scrolling past.
 If people comment on your content, thank them for taking the time to engage as this encourages others to interact.
 If you’re taking the time to build relationships but still lack the interaction, you may need to re-evaluate the quality of your content.

-I’m a big fan of LinkedIn and follow some sales consultants that regularly post articles about sales – an industry that’s evolving too slowly – and these articles challenge every angle of seemingly-outdated techniques that sales managers keep pumping out.
+I’m a big fan of LinkedIn and follow a few sales consultants that regularly post articles about sales – an industry that’s evolving slowly – and these articles challenge every angle of seemingly-outdated techniques that sales managers keep pumping out.
 There is no right answer, but it spurs great debate amongst sales professionals and C-level executives.
-I personally know one of these consultants and LinkedIn articles have skyrocketed his exposure and leads.

 Make it Easy for References to Remember You

 It’s important to stay in touch with your referral network, but take it beyond “how’s the family” and make it easy for them to refer you by sharing relevant content that they’ll find useful and could potentially pass on.
 Knowing that you are the thought leader on a topic will help keep you in mind and give them the confidence to refer you in this area.